Zeinab15/Zeinab15/README.md

    solidifying Python fundamentals.
 - **Soft Skills Development**: Certification from HP Life, enhancing professional communication and teamwork.
-- **ALX AiCE Program Graduate**: Part of Cohort 6, completed a rigorous curriculum in AI and Machine Learning.
 - **McKinsey Forward Program**: Completed a future-focused program designed to develop leadership, problem-solving, and digital skills, preparing for challenges in the modern workplace.